bingoohuang/rotatefile/README.md

 Whenever a new logfile gets created, old log files may be deleted.
 The most recent files according to the encoded timestamp will be retained, up to a number equal to MaxBackups (or all of them if MaxBackups is 0).
-Any files with an encoded timestamp older than MaxAge days are deleted, regardless of MaxBackups.
+Any files with an encoded timestamp older than MaxDays days are deleted, regardless of MaxBackups.
 Note that the time encoded in the timestamp is the rotation time, which may differ from the last time that file was written to.

-If MaxBackups and MaxAge are both 0, no old log files will be deleted.
+If MaxBackups and MaxDays are both 0, no old log files will be deleted.

 ### func (\*Logger) Close